Skip to main content

 Mediterranean diet

 Aim for 7 to 10 servings per day of fruit and vegetables.
-Expand your fruit and veggie horizon with pomegranates, figs, grapes, peaches, nectarines, cantaloupe, spinach, kale, Swiss chard, and collard and mustard greens.
-With a banana for breakfast, salad for lunch, carrots to munch on, an apple in the afternoon, and a couple of veggie sides for dinner, 7 to 10 servings is easy.
+Have a banana for breakfast, salad for lunch, carrots to munch on, an apple in the afternoon, and a couple of veggie sides for dinner.

 Nuts and seeds.
-These foods are high in fiber, protein, and healthy fats.
+High in protein and healthy fats.

 Use healthy fats.
 Try olive oil instead of butter when cooking.
 Rather than putting butter or margarine on bread, try dipping it in flavored olive oil.